borbware/emuurom-web/playtesting.md

 ---

-## Tips for playtesting
+## The playtest session

+Start the game, and play for as long as you like, in a playstyle that suits you.
+Take as many breaks from recording as you need - you don't have to run from start to finish on one sitting.

+The game will tell you when there's nothing more to be found, but you can stop playtesting earlier if you feel like it.
+Also, if you're completely stuck and have no idea where to go next, you can contact me for assistance.

+Some general tips for making the most out of the playtesting:

 * Aim to articulate your thoughts continuously!
 When in doubt, try to answer these three questions:
   1. What do you see on screen?
   2. How do you interpret it?
   3. How does it make you feel?
-* Remember, the game is still incomplete
-  * It's not your fault if you get lost or confused at any point, but rather the game's!
+* Remember: the game is still very incomplete.
+It's not your fault if you get lost or confused at any point, but rather the game designer's!
-* You are not being tested - *you* are testing *the game*.
+* You are not the one being tested - *you* are testing *the game*.
-* You don't need to complete the game on one sitting.
-Only play for as long as you feel like!
-  * In fact, the length of a play session is meaningful information.

 ---